The universal Higgs fit: The data

 For a given Higgs boson mass, the search sensitivity depends on the production cross section of the Higgs boson, its decay branching fraction into the chosen final state, the signal selection efficiency, the mass resolution, and the level of standard model backgrounds in the same or a similar final state.
 For low values of the Higgs boson mass, the $h \to \gamma \gamma$ and $h \to ZZ^* \to 4 \ell$ channels play a special role due to the excellent mass resolution for the reconstructed diphoton and four-lepton final states, respectively.
 The $h \to WW^* \to \ell \nu \ell \nu$ channel provides high sensitivity but has relatively poor mass resolution due to the presence of neutrinos in the final state.
 The sensitivity in the $b \bar b$ and $\tau^+ \tau^-$ decay modes is reduced due to the large backgrounds and poor mass resolutions.

 We include in our data-set all exclusive $\gamma\gamma$ and $\tau\tau$ sub-categories described by the experimental collaborations by telling how much each Higgs production channel in the SM contributes to the various rates.
 Such information is fully included in our analysis.
-We adopt the MultiVariate Analysis (MVA) $\gamma\gamma$ analysis from CMS and we combine all experiments, such that we find an average $\gamma\gamma$ rate very close to the SM prediction.
-Consequently our results differ from previous analyses performed without including the latest CMS $\gamma\gamma$ data~\cite{hits}.
+We adopt the latest $\gamma\gamma$ data MultiVariate Analysis (MVA) from CMS.
+The two CMS $\gamma\gamma$ analyses (cut-based and MVA) show different signal rates (compatible within $1 \sigma$), and the latter one is closer to the SM.
+We combine all experiments finding an average $\gamma\gamma$ rate very close to the SM prediction.
+Consequently our results differ from previous analyses~\cite{hits} performed without including the latest CMS $\gamma\gamma$ data.

-This is an important issue because, while most of the presented LHC results are well consistent with the SM predictions within experimental errors, there are few unexpected new developments that need commenting.
+This is an important issue because, while most of the presented LHC results are consistent with the SM predictions within experimental errors, there are a few unexpected new developments that warrant additional discussion.
 The most important of them is the discrepancy between the ATLAS and CMS results in the $h\to\gamma\gamma$ channels.
-With full luminosity, ATLAS finds an overall rate of $1.65\pm 0.34$, higher than the SM prediction of 1, and higher than the CMS result of $0.80\pm0.30$.
-The two measurements are compatible within $2\sigma$.
-In addition, the two CMS $\gamma\gamma$ analyses (MVA and cut based) show different signal rates.
+With full integrated luminosity datasets, ATLAS finds an overall rate of $1.29\pm 0.30$ and CMS finds $1.13\pm0.24$.
 Finally, the two Higgs boson mass determinations in ATLAS, from the peaks in the $\gamma\gamma$ and $ZZ$ channels, differ by $2\sigma$.
-Both experiments have cross checked their analyses and reached conclusions that those deviations are due to statistical fluctuations of both signal and background.
-This conclusion implies that: $(i)$~combining all data in a global fit is meaningful and increases the precision; $(ii)$~selecting instead any single measurement, for example the ATLAS excess in $\gamma\gamma$, is not justified and introduces a bias in the data.
+Both experiments have cross checked their analyses and reached conclusions that these deviations appear to be due to statistical fluctuations of both signal and background.
+This conclusion implies that: $(i)$~combining all data in a global fit is meaningful and increases the precision; $(ii)$~selecting instead any single measurement, for example the ATLAS excess in $\gamma\gamma$, is not justified and would introduce a bias in the data.